Ivan Dziuba: Biography

-Born into a peasant family, until 17 years of age Dziuba spoke only in Russian language.
+Born into a peasant family, Dziuba spoke Russian language until 17 years of age.
 In 1932, his family, fleeing from the famine, moved from their home village to the nearby workers' village Novotroyits'ke for a short time.
-Later, they moved to Olenevski Quarry (now Dokuchaievsk), where Dziuba finished secondary school № 1.
+Later, they moved to Olenevski Quarry (now Dokuchaievsk), where Dziuba finished secondary school No. 1.
 He graduated from Donetsk Pedagogical Institute, and pursued postgraduate studies in the Shevchenko Institute of Literature.
 His work was first published in 1959.

-In the 1970s, he was subjected to political persecutions for the views he expressed in some publications.
+As a representative of Ukrainian writers from the Sixtiers generation, in September 1966 Dziuba delivered a speech at an unsanctioned memorial meeting near the site of Babyn Yar massacre in Kyiv.
+He underlined the need to fight against antisemitism and called both Jews and Ukrianians for reconciliation.
+Viktor Nekrasov and Borys Antonenko-Davydovych also spoke at the event, as a result of which the KGB accused all three of "nationalism" and put them under increased surveillance.

-In the end of 1965 Dziuba wrote his work Internationalism or Russification?
-(London, 1968, and "Motherland" magazine (ukr. "Вітчизна"), 1990, No. 5-7), dealing with the problems threatening national relations in socialist society, which he sent to the Communist authorities.
-A special commission of the Central Committee of the Communist Party of Ukraine inspected the text and decided that it was "lampoons on the Soviet reality, the national policy of the CPSU and the practice of communist construction in the USSR."
+At the end of 1965, Dziuba wrote his work Internationalism or Russification?, first published in London in 1968 and re-published in 1990 in the 5–7 issues of Motherland magazine (Ukrainian: Вітчизна), dealing with the problems threatening national relations in socialist society, which he sent to the Soviet Communist authorities.
+A special commission of the Central Committee of the Communist Party of Ukraine inspected the text and decided that it was "lampoons on the Soviet reality, the national policy of the CPSU and the practice of communist construction in the USSR".
 Authorities accused Dziuba of undermining Soviet friendship of peoples, and fueling hatred between the Ukrainian and Russian peoples.
-In 1972 he was sentenced to 5 years in prison and 5 years in exile.
-Later he asked for pardon and after 18 months in prison Dziuba was pardoned and hired to work at the newspaper of Antonov Serial Production Plant.
+In 1972, he was sentenced to 5 years in prison and 5 years in exile.
+Later, he asked for pardon and after 18 months in prison he was pardoned and hired to work at the newspaper of Antonov Serial Production Plant.

-After the change of political situation in the Soviet Union and transition to the independent Ukraine Dziuba became popular.
-He became co-founder of the People's Movement of Ukraine.
-From 1991 Dziuba was the head publisher of the Suchasnist Magazine.

-Laureate of the Shevchenko Prize, O. Biletsky Prize, Antonovich Fund International Prize, Volodymyr Vernadsky Prize.
+After the change of political situation in the Soviet Union and transition to the independent Ukraine, Dziuba became a co-founder of the People's Movement of Ukraine.
+Beginning in 1991, Dziuba was the head publisher of the Suchasnist magazine.
+He was a laureate of the Shevchenko Prize, O. Biletsky Prize, Antonovich Fund International Prize, and Volodymyr Vernadsky Prize.
+During his latter years he condemned the attempts to politicize the Babyn Yar memorial site.
 Dziuba died in Kyiv on 22 February 2022, at the age of 90.
-In December 2022 a street in Kyiv was named after him.
+In December 2022, a street in Kyiv was named after him.